 Today, C.M.
 Paula is a privately held holding company pursuing an investment model to purchase, grow and, preferably, hold profitable business ventures.
 The company’s seasoned team manages a well-balanced portfolio with the precision and excellence that continues to bolster and strengthen our impeccable reputation.
 Our expertise, combined with our integrity, and family approach to investing, makes us a reputable partner to business owners, management teams and the financial community.

-14On January 31, 2014, C.M.
+In 2014, C.M.
 Paula completed the acquisition of Remtec Automation, LLC.
-Remtec Automation, LLC delivers cost-effective robotic systems and integrated automation for robotic palletizing and depalletizing, robotic case packing, robotic picking, and robotic material handling applications.
-Founded in 1981, Remtec has installed over 500 robotic systems and has acquired a reputation as a leader among robotic system integrators.
+Remtec delivers cost-effective robotic systems and integrated automation for robotic palletizing and depalletizing, robotic case packing, robotic picking, and robotic material handling applications.
+Founded in 1981, Remtec has installed over 500 robotic systems and has acquired a reputation as a leader among robotic system integrators, providing automated solutions for the automotive, aerospace, consumer products, and other industries.

-12On May 18, 2012, C.M.
-Paula completed the acquisition of Art Technologies, which represents a new venture into the manufacturing segment.
-Art Technologies, a 43 year Cincinnati based business enterprise, is a global supplier of thrust bearings and precision metal stamping components for the automotive, energy, aviation and appliance industries.
-The existing Art Technologies’ management team with decades of experience remains in place operating the business.
-In 2016 Art Technologies became Art Metals Group.
+In 2012, C.M.
+Paula completed the acquisition of Art Technologies, a further diversification for the company into the manufacturing sector.
+Founded in 1969, Art Technologies is a global supplier of thrust bearings and precision metal stamping components for the automotive, energy, aviation and appliance industries.
+In 2016 Art Technologies was renamed ART Metals Group to better reflect the more diversified metal stamping, coining and assembly capabilities of the firm.

 06The company furthered its strategy in 2006 with the acquisition of Slavic Treasure, a developer and distributor of ornaments, novelties and sports licensed products.
 Slavic’s sports lines were added to Champion’s offerings, forming a new entity called Champion Treasures offering a broad range of gift and novelty products within the sports licensing market.